slatedocs/slate/source/includes/_PaymentTransaction.md

 `POST https://edna.identitymind.com/im/transaction/<transaction_id>/rejected-default`

-**Note**: The transaction may be a payment transaction or an account transfer.
+<aside class="notice">The transaction may be a payment transaction or an account transfer.</aside>

 ##### Arguments
 ```code